Amisha328/Currency-Converter/README.md

 <h2 align ="center">Currency Converter</h2>
-Online Platform where currency values can be easily converted based on current exchange rates.
+Built a currency conversion app using JavaScript and the Fetch API to retrieve real-time exchange rates.
 It involves calculating the exchange rate between two currencies, which represents the value of one currency in terms of another. <br/><br/>

 <h2>Project Demo:</h2>